PrefectHQ/prefect/docs/tutorials/deployments.md

 # Deployments

 In the tutorials leading up to this one, you've been able to explore Prefect capabilities like flows, tasks, retries, caching, using task runners to execute tasks sequentially, concurrently, or even in parallel.
-But so far you've run flows pretty much as scripts.
+But so far, you've run flows as scripts.

 [Deployments](/concepts/deployments/) take your flows to the next level: deployments add the information needed for scheduling a flow run or triggering it via an API call.
 Deployments elevate workflows from functions that users call manually to API-managed entities.